OZoneSQT/Embedded-System/Arduino/Labs/Lab3/README.md

 - The UART example on moodle (I cleaned and refacted it)

 ## Discussion/Conclusion
 In the early stages of the Lab (Part 2) the difficulty was figure how best to trigger the interrupts.
 I had an initial 5v output during the interrupt and tried the various modes but in the end I selected `trigger on rising edge` and fine tuned my signal to 5v out for 150ms and then 0v out; however intermidiately I still had an issue with only 1 interrupt being detected.
 Getting the UART communication to work took me several hours, namely because i had put my `serial_read()` within interrupts being disabled.
 There was no major challenge or unexpected behavoir getting UART to work thats to the code provided.
+The final section for adding the Hbridge and the 'motor' (really just two LEDs) was surprising easy once I figured out which side was which.
+I did not need to use PWM I just used serial `HIGH` and `LOW` as my signal to the Hbridge.
+Toggling the outputs changed the direction of the 'motor' (ie. changed which LED was lite).